UMAprotocol/protocol/CONTRIBUTING.md

 - feat(voter-dapp): adds countdown timer component to the header
 - build(solc): updated solc version to 0.6.12

+## External Packages

+- Adding npm packages in the course of normal work is acceptable.
+It's better to add a package than reinvent the wheel.
+- There are certain packages that cannot be added for security reasons.
+These tend to be packages that are not heavily used by the javascript community, those that are not actively maintained, or are maintained by a single person.
+- The above rule is somewhat subjective, so the maintainers can give guidance as to whether a package is appropriate to include.
+This rule tends to be more strict when a package is used in sensitive areas of the code and less strict when its used in a nonessential way, like dev tooling.
+- For highly useful packages, especially small ones, that don't meet the above requirements, the maintainers may agree to fork the package into the UMA Github Organization, audit it, and push a version to npm under the UMA scope.
+This allows the maintainers to have more direct control of the dependency and patch it when necessary.
+This method should be used sparingly as it adds a significant maintenance burden.

 ## Style guide

 You can find the style guide [here](./STYLE.md).